aandrewuwu/pacsun-2021/README.md

 Unfortunately because of Demandware & App changes, this code does not function properly.

 # Includes the Akamai Bot Manager bypass when it was worked in 2021
 The URL "on/demandware.store/Sites-pacsun-Site/default/COCheckout-OrderSubmit" is protected by Akamai Bot Manager.
-However, for some reason, any HTTP method other than POST is allowed to pass through without having a valid Akamai cookie or "_abck" set.
+However for some reason, any HTTP method other than POST is allowed to pass through without having a valid Akamai "_abck" cookie set.

 # Usage

 ## Install the dependencies

 `npm install`

+## Run

+`node index.js`